Shovan-Banik/Shovan-Banik/README.md

 - 👋 Hi, I’m @Shovan-Banik
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in JavaScript, React.js, WordPress, HTML, CSS.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript & React.js.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on JavaScript and React.js based company.
-- 📫 How to reach me ...
+- 📫 How to reach me :
+- Gmail: shovan15-7790@diu.edu.bd / shovanbanik3@gmail.com
+- Phone: 01794792728 / 01580376568
+-
+-

 <!---
 Shovan-Banik/Shovan-Banik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.